JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 **What I like about this Starlight theme?**

 1. Doc like interface
-2. With ToC (Table of contents that goes down as you read)
+2. With ToC (Table of contents *that goes down with you, as you read*)
 2. [Internationalization](https://docs.astro.build/en/guides/internationalization/) (different languages with `i18n`)
 3. Search built in (with algoliasearch)
 4. Amazing Docs: https://starlight.astro.build/